Cleared Traditional

 Risk

 K251214 is an FDA 510(k) clearance for the BEAR® (Bridge-Enhanced ACL Restoration) Implant.
-This device is classified as a Resorbable Implant For Anterior Cruciate Ligament (acl) Repair (Class II - Special Controls, product code QNI).
+Classified as Resorbable Implant For Anterior Cruciate Ligament (acl) Repair (product code QNI), Class II - Special Controls.

 Submitted by Miach Orthopaedics, Inc. (Westborough, US).
-The FDA issued a Cleared decision on January 13, 2026, 270 days after receiving the submission on April 18, 2025.
+The FDA issued a Cleared decision on January 13, 2026 after a review of 270 days - an extended review cycle.

 Submission Details